-If a Special Service member's death is the direct result of a personal injury incurred in the line of duty, as determined by IPERS, a lineof-duty death benefit of up to \$100,000 may be payable.
-Any portion payable of the \$100,000 lump sum line-of-duty death benefit is non-taxable.
-This lineof-duty benefit is payable as a lump sum and is in addition to IPERS death benefits payable.
-Line-of-duty death benefits may be reduced to comply with the Internal Revenue Code.
+If a Special Service member's death is the direct result of the direct result of a personal injury incurred in the line of duty, a line-of-duty death benefit of up to \$100,000 may be payable.
+The lineof-duty benefit will be paid as a lump sum and is in addition to any other death benefits that are payable (not to exceed the Internal Revenue Code maximum).

-Volunteer emergency workers covered under IPERS may receive this coverage under a state-sponsored benefit program with the Department of Public Safety.
+Volunteer emergency workers covered under IPERS may receive this coverage under a state-sponsored benefit program other than IPERS.